ChainlinkResources/docs/source/includes/ident/_kyc.md

 # KYC

 Provide has built a KYC service which acts as an API gateway to third-party digital identity management platforms in an effort to create a standard, developer-friendly way to interact with digital signing identities in the context of KYC (and KYB), AML compliance and fraud prevention.
+The KYC API gateway allows applications to conform to an upstream partner's compliance requirements without compromising the UX of their own applications.
 We are open to adding support for additional third-party KYC/AML API providers.
 If you would like to see us add support for a new provider, please [contact us](https://provide.services/contact-us).

 The KYC API gateway acts as a passthrough to a configured third-party API (the `provider`).
 Provide manages the KYC/KYB application lifecycle to help your compliance department perform remediation.
 Upon submission of a KYC (or KYB) application, the platform asyncronously monitors the application for state changes; subscriptions can be configured to notify your application when manual remediation is required.
 More details on these notifications will be provided in a subsequent update to this documentation.